How to Make Sure Your Remote Candidate is Not Lying About Work Experience

 Hiring in the online age has made it very easy to apply for a job.
 You just push a button and you’re on your way.
 As the barrier to entry is almost non-existent, the number of applicants companies receive, especially to remote jobs, can be overwhelming.

 To make things worse, the number of errors (or plain out lying) in job applications is at it's highest points in years.

-So how do you make sure that you’re focusing on the right candidates who have the skills and the cultural fit needed for your organisation, and not wasting your time on the unqualified fortune seekers?
-You could filter based on having an university degree or previous work experience, but as discussed in one of our previous article, this may not be enough.
+So how do you make sure that you’re focusing on the right candidates who have the skills and the cultural fit needed for your organization, and not wasting your time on the unqualified fortune seekers?
+You could filter based on having a university degree or previous work experience, but as discussed in one of our previous articles, this may not be enough.